-A mark is given according to the 7-point scale.
-The marks are individually noted and weighted on the diploma.
-The written exam is evaluated by an internal co-examiner.
+An individual mark according to the 7-point scale is awarded based on an overall assessment of the student's written hand-in the and oral performance.
+The exam has an internal co-examiner.

 3.7 Speciality module - elective, 2nd Semester - 5 ECTS